 With mods running for games running the Unreal Engine and Epic still holding onto the Unreal Engine and their products, it's very very easy to leave or use content that does the same thing and I've found something.
-Apparently previous mods for games using the Unreal Engine (DX Revision, The Nameless Mod)... have been copying and pasting the executable file and re-distributing their mods using the copied.
+Apparently previous mods for games using the Unreal Engine (The Nameless Mod and other old mods)... have been copying and pasting the executable file and re-distributing their mods using the copied.
 This may be a problem regarding.

 Executives, usually for Windows need to be coded and compiled and to do this professionally, this required a license with an agreement with the compiler to what expected when the programs are compiled, usually comes with something like Visual Basics C++ or a programmer which requires a license to be bought.
 Usually it's explains how to use the content for commercial purposes and the kind of boundaries a developer has to selling the product of the software.

 So, what many modders here have done (including myself, which I'll stop and I've replaced thankfully with a more presentable and maybe lawful means) is that's they've copy the main executable which runs the software and just taken the .ini files which are automatically read by the copy executable.
 This allows modders to easily make their mod easily into their own identity, which allows anyone to believe that it's a clever way of presenting a total conversion mod.